-The Company is engaged in the exploration for critical metals and gold in Namibia through its 95% owned subsidiary, Namibia Rare Earths (Pty) Ltd., a Namibian company ("Namibia Pty") and its 95% interest in two additional Namibian subsidiaries acquired from Gecko Namibia (Pty) Ltd through the Company's Cayman subsidiary, Cayman Namibia Rare Earths Inc., on February 21, 2018.
-Since incorporation in 2004, Namibia Pty has established a presence in Namibia and has been granted a number of exclusive prospecting licences, and a mining licence for the Lofdal project.
+The Company is engaged in the exploration for critical metals in Namibia through its 95% owned subsidiary, Namibia Rare Earths (Pty) Ltd., a Namibian company ("Namibia Pty") through the Company's Cayman subsidiary, Cayman Namibia Rare Earths Inc. Since incorporation in 2004, Namibia Pty has established a presence in Namibia and has been granted several exclusive prospecting licenses, and a mining licence for the Lofdal project.